-In keeping with our spirit of independent learning, enrolled juniors and seniors are required to participate in a self-directed Advanced Study project.
-This project earns credit and is an ideal opportunity for learners to engage in an exciting and relevant academic or professional study of their own design.
-Over the course of a semester, students develop a particular area of interest by working with both a local mentor and an Oak Meadow faculty advisor (see the application form for more details).
+In keeping with our spirit of independent learning, enrolled juniors and seniors are required to participate in a self-directed Advanced Study Project.
+This one-semester project earns credit and is an ideal opportunity for you to engage in an exciting and relevant academic or professional study of your own design, with the guidance of a local mentor and an Oak Meadow faculty advisor.
+Find application form here.

 Life Experience Elective Credit

-To honor the richness of the distance learning experience, Oak Meadow encourages students to participate in a wide variety of extracurricular activities.
-Through our Life Experience Elective Credit program, you can earn up to one full elective credit per year (four total possible) for these activities.
-Work experience, music lessons, sports activities, visual and fine arts classes, dance and martial arts can all be applied.
+To honor the richness and possibilities of the distance learning experience, Oak Meadow encourages students to participate in a wide variety of extracurricular activities.
+Through our Life Experience Elective Credit program, enrolled students can earn up to one full elective credit per year (four total possible) for your work experience, music lessons, sports activities, visual and fine arts classes, dance, and martial arts–the possibilities are limitless.
+See LEEC application form.

-Oak Meadow supports dual enrollment, allowing students to follow their interests and broaden their education.
-Our course credits are transferable to public and private schools, and courses taken at other accredited schools can be included on your Oak Meadow transcript.
-Students engage in classroom science labs, group language courses, and other opportunities at local high schools and community colleges.
+Dual enrollment allows you to follow your interests and broaden your education.
+Our course credits are transferable to public and private schools, and courses taken at other accredited schools can be included, with approval, on your Oak Meadow transcript.
+Engage in classroom science labs, group language courses, and other classes at your local high school or community college.

 Travel & Summer Programs

 We want you to have the chance to think, study, learn, and grow beyond our curriculum and your grade-level academics.
-Travel to another country and experience a new culture or take part in a community service project there, or sign up for an unusual course with a college professor.
-Check out our summer and travel opportunities.
+Travel to another country and experience a new culture, take part in a community service project, or sign up for an unusual course with our friends at Gogi Abroad, The Experiment in International Living, or Marlboro College.

 National Honor Society

 Oak Meadow is now a chapter member of the National Honor Society.
-Visit our NHS webpage to read about eligibility criteria and to view profiles of our first inductees!
+Visit our NHS webpage to read about eligibility criteria and to view profiles of our exceptional inductees.